-10.2.3 Composite Actions and Processes
+10.5.4 Composite Actions and Processes

-A CCS-based action engine implementing the behavior described in Section 5.6 is under implementation.
+A CCS-based action engine with the functionality described in Section 5.8 is under implementation.
 It shares the GRH functionality with the ECA engine.

-10.3 Application Domains
+10.6 Application Domains

 Domain Nodes.
 Application nodes consist mainly of local databases and application functionality, as much as possibly also defined by rules.
 Domain nodes based on SQL, XML, and RDF are under implementation.